 The Walt Disney World Swan is special for a few reasons, most notably that it sits at the heart of the Walt Disney World Resort in Orlando, Fla.
 So if you’re looking for a way to save on a Disney vacation, this could be your chance.

 For only 10,000 points per night, your family could enjoy this resort and the convenience of staying on-site during your Disney vacation.
-And remember, by pooling points with your spouse and taking advantage of Starwood’s fifth-night-free offer, you could book five nights for only 40,000 points.

 During your downtime, you can spend hours at the outdoor pools and beach, or even send your kids to the Camp Dolphin Kids Program if you want some peace and quiet.
 The resort also offers on-site tennis courts, gym access, spa services, and shopping – something for everyone.